Edna Mode: Appearances

-Critical reception
+Reception

 The public was immediately captivated by Edna upon her debut, expressing fascination with the character's irreverence and sulkiness.
 Edna instantly established herself as a fan favorite in 2004, which Racked's Carlye Wisel attributed to the character's combination of wit and style.
 Several critics have described Edna as a scene-stealer.
 Dubbing Edna "One of the great scene-stealing characters in The Incredibles", HowStuffWorks contributor Vicki Arkoff called her "deliciously deadpan".
 Ken Hanke, writing for the Mountain Xpress, considers Edna to be among the film's most delightful gags, particularly highlighting the character's anti-cape monologue while deeming her "worth the price of admission".
 Film critic Peter Bradshaw, contributing to The Irish Times, described Edna as "a joy with her wonderful and appropriate maxim: 'I never look back, darling.
 It distracts from the now.'"
 Dorothy Woodend, writing for The Tyee, found Edna "more interesting ... than all the Incredibles put together".
 Referred to as one of the film's "high point[s]", Kevin Lally of Film Journal International described the character's anti-cape montage as "pricelessly funny", a sentiment with which Matt Brunson of Creative Loafing agreed.
 The National Post described Edna as "exactly the kind of person you want at your dinner party".
 Notable Biographies identified Edna as "one of the audience's favorite characters".